junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Senate amendment submitted
 - 2017-08-04 — Received in the House.
 - 2017-08-04 — Referred to the House Committee on Energy and Commerce.
+- 2017-08-11 — Referred to the Subcommittee on Health.
+- 2018-05-21 — Rules Committee Resolution H. Res.
+905 Reported to House.
+Rule provides for consideration of H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for one hour of general debate on H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for consideration of S. 2155 and S. 204 under a closed rule.
+Also, the resolution provides for consideration of H.R.
+5515 under a structured rule and makes an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-70 considered as adopted.
+- 2018-05-22 — Considered under the provisions of rule H. Res.
+905. (consideration: CR H4355-4366)
+- 2018-05-22 — DEBATE - The House proceeded with 10 minutes of debate on the motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to strike everything after section 1 and insert a completely new text.
+- 2018-05-22 — DEBATE - The House proceeded with one hour of debate on S. 204.
+- 2018-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-22 — Ms. Schakowsky moved to recommit with instructions to the Committee on Energy and Commerce.
+(CR H4363)
+- 2018-05-22 — On motion to recommit with instructions Failed by the Yeas and Nays: 187 - 231 (Roll no. 213).
+- 2018-05-22 — On passage Passed by recorded vote: 250 - 169 (Roll no. 214). (text:  CR H4355-4356)
+- 2018-05-22 — Passed/agreed to in House: On passage Passed by recorded vote: 250 - 169 (Roll no. 214).(text:  CR H4355-4356)
+- 2018-05-22 — Rule provides for consideration of H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for one hour of general debate on H.R.
+5515, S. 204 and S. 2155.
+The resolution provides for consideration of S. 2155 and S. 204 under a closed rule.
+Also, the resolution provides for consideration of H.R.
+5515 under a structured rule and makes an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-70 considered as adopted.
+- 2018-05-22 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2018-05-22 — The previous question was ordered pursuant to the rule.
+- 2018-05-24 — Presented to President.
+- 2018-05-24 — Presented to President.
+- 2018-05-30 — Became Public Law No: 115-176.
+- 2018-05-30 — Became Public Law No: 115-176.
+- 2018-05-30 — Signed by President.
+- 2018-05-30 — Signed by President.